Table of contents

 Your lender can’t call the loan due if your DSCR slips after closing, but if you refinance later, your current DSCR will affect approval and terms.
 Low DSCR may prevent refinancing or lower your eligible LTV.

-Yes, many investors use DSCR loans as the final step of the BRRR strategy (Buy, Rehab, Rent, Refinance, Repeat), converting a bridge loan or cash purchase into long-term financing.
+Yes, many investors use DSCR loans as the final step of the BRRRR strategy (Buy, Rehab, Rent, Refinance, Repeat), converting a bridge loan or cash purchase into long-term financing.
+Many flippers pivot to a rental strategy with a DSCR refinance when they are unable to sell a property at or above their target sale price.

 • Long-term hold for rental income